radius-project/radius/docs/content/how-to/azure-servicebus.md

 ---
 type: docs
-title: "Azure ServiceBus Tutorial"
+title: "Use Azure ServiceBus with Radius"
-linkTitle: "Azure ServiceBus Tutorial"
+linkTitle: "Use Azure ServiceBus with Radius"
-description: "Learn Project Radius by authoring templates and deploying a working application using Azure ServiceBus"
+description: "Learn how to create a working application using Azure ServiceBus and Radius"
 weight: 20
 ---